nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 - Global configuration status
 - OCSP responders status
 - Timestamping status
-- Does it runs in container
+- Deployment mode (native / container)
 - Installed X-Road packages
-- JAVA Processes
+- Running Java processes
-- Does maintenance mode is enabled
+- Is maintenance mode enabled

 File is in JSON format and can be downloaded by clicking the **Download diagnostics report** button.